Update: This article has been updated to reflect Amazon replacing CreateSpace with KDP Print.

 Your only required cost is if you buy books for resale or personal use

 So if you did everything yourself, including designing a cover, using the free ISBN, and proofing your book online, the final cost is…..$0.
 All that's left is to put your book on sale on Amazon which is an automatic process.
-Click here to learn how much it will cost you to buy books for your personal use (select the Buying Copies tab).
+If you'd like to learn how much it will cost you to buy books for your personal use, read our guide to Amazon fees and royalties.

 Did you know that print books are still nearly 80% of the market?
-Give it a try by visiting CreateSpace.com and sign up for a free account.
-And if it gets overwhelming, or you have a question, give me a call.
+Give it a try by visiting KDP and sign up for a free account.
+And if it gets overwhelming, contact AuthorImprints.